RaphaelHebert/nsdpy/READMEmain.txt

         -a --apikey	the user's NCBI API key
         -h --help	will display the help
-        -v --verbose / -q --quiet	will display more (v) or less (q) comments in the terminal -g --genes / -f --fasta (exclusive)	choose the gene(s) to be search in featture table files and genbank files, if -f just download and write a text file with the sequences found in the fasta files and their taxonomy information (linaeage and name) if no option selected the sequences of the feature tables files and genbank files won't be filtered.
+        -v --verbose / -q --quiet	will display more (v) or less (q) comments in the terminal -g --genes / -f --fasta (exclusive)	choose the gene(s) to be search in CDS fasta files and genbank files, if -f just download and write a text file with the sequences found in the fasta files and their taxonomy information (linaeage and name) if no option selected the sequences of the CDS fasta files and genbank files won't be filtered.
         -T --TAXIDS writes a text file with all the accession numbers and their corresponding taxids found by the esearch query
-        -F --FEATURE writes a text file with the retrieved feature table from the nuccore database.
+        -C --CDS writes a text file with the retrieved CDS fasta files from the nuccore database.
         -k --kingdom / -p -phylum / -l --levels / -s --species select how the results must be classified, if no option selected all the results will be appended in one text file. if -k 3 text files (METAZOA, PLANTAE/FUNGI, OTHERS)